Destroy All Humans! 2: Reception

 Destroy All Humans!
 2 received "generally favorable" reviews, according to review aggregator Metacritic.

 GameZone stated that "the new weapons and body snatching ability just add more fun to a game with huge open worlds and the plentiful side missions" and that the "game actually supersedes the original".

 The AI was criticized by TeamXbox, saying that "every enemy seems as brain dead as Crypto thinks they are".

 The Times gave it four stars out of five: "The tone is jocular, the script humorous and well acted by, among others, Little Britain’s Anthony Head".
 The Sydney Morning Herald gave it three-and-a-half stars out of five and called it "a minor improvement over the original, with just as many silly sci-fi shenanigans".

 The game sold over 340,000 copies and had a generated revenue of $13,000,000 in North America alone.

 Remake

 A remake, Destroy All Humans!
 2: Reprobed, was announced on September 17, 2021, for Microsoft Windows, PlayStation 5, and Xbox Series X/S. A multiplayer spin-off, titled Destroy All Humans!
 Clone Carnage was made available for Microsoft Windows, PlayStation 4, and Xbox One for players who pre-ordered Reprobed starting May 31, 2022.
-However, the remake excluded a mission from the original game involving gender reassignment surgery.